A method of an on-demand beamsplitter for trapped-ion quantum computers

-We consider a chain of ions and assume that the secular frequency along the radial direction $X$ of each ion is a few MHz while the hopping rate is a few kHz or less.
-Therefore, for a chain of $\nMode$ ions, we can consider $\nMode$ local modes along the $X$ direction.
-The Hamiltonian for such a chain of ions under the rotating-wave approximation is given by Eq. \eqref{eqApp:RWA_Hamiltonian_2nd_quantization}.
-We assume that the ions are trapped by a surface electrode trap and the secular frequency of the $j$th mode can be controlled as $\omega_j(t)$ by modulating the DC voltage applied to the electrodes as demonstrated in Ref. \cite{Mielenz2016}.
-The Hamiltonian of the chain of ions with mass $m$ is given by
+We consider a set of ions trapped along the axial direction $Z$ and assume that the secular frequency along the radial direction $X$ of each ion is a few MHz while the hopping rate is a few kHz or less.
+Therefore, for a set of $\nMode$ ions, we can consider $\nMode$ local modes along the $X$ direction.
+We assume that the ions are trapped by a surface electrode trap and the secular frequency $\tilde{\omega}_j(t)$ of the $j$th mode can be controlled by modulating the DC voltage applied to the electrodes as demonstrated in \cite{Mielenz2016}.
+Although the shape of the RF electrode in \cite{Mielenz2016} was optimized to trap three ions in a triangular geometry, the optimization method \cite{Schmied2009} adopted in \cite{Mielenz2016} is applicable to any trap geometry; by specifying the ion positions and the curvature tensors, the shape of the RF electrode is determined so that the curvature per voltage applied on the RF electrode is maximized.
+We also note that the trap frequency of local modes can be tuned by applying optical tweezer to each ion \cite{Mazzanti2021}.
+The maximum trap frequency achievable by tweezer was estimated as $2\pi\times70\,\kHz$ for $\Ca$ \cite{Mazzanti2021}.
+In the present study, the amount of frequency change should be at least $2\pi\times200\,\kHz$ to implement the beamsplitter.
+Therefore, we could adopt tweezer when the necessary frequency change is small, such as a phase shift gate, but the detailed analysis is left for future work.